 I have been always recommended by my clients ever since I started my guiding job, it means I am good at what I am doing.

 Two: Vietnamese, and English.
-And I wish I could speak Spanish, French, and Italian.
+And, I wish I could also speak Spanish, French, and Italian.

-I studied in the Faculty of Tourism, Major in Tour Guiding at Hanoi Open University, which is the best guide training school in Vietnam.
+I studied in the Faculty of Tourism, Major in Tour Guiding at Hanoi Open University, which is said to be the best guide training school in Vietnam.
 And I have been doing the job for more than 12 years, meaning a lots of guiding experiences.

 “Joe was probably the most knowledgeable guide I have ever had.
 He knew every thing about Vietnam’s history.
 He was amazing.
 He was very conscientious and humorous….an excellent guide.”